 Of course, instead of simply listing the activities, we would also expect to elaborate, so that the reader ultimately understands the scope and objective of each activity.
 This elaboration is certainly not advisable in the graphic under any circumstances; it’s too much detail.

 A good default practice is to provide just the big picture in the figure, as shown, and then provide details in the supporting narrative, thereby integrating the graphic and the text.
-Indeed, in the given example, because of the missing detail, the reader, looking at the graphic, is implicitly encouraged to ask questions and to look to the text to fill in the blanks.
+In the given example (because of the missing detail) the reader, looking at the graphic, is implicitly encouraged to ask questions and to look to the text to fill in the blanks.

 For the writer, the high-level graphic is a wonderful organizing mechanism.
-Given Figure 1 as a starting point, the writer is now in a position to rattle off the details in the supporting text.
+Using the figure above as a starting point, the writer is now in a position to rattle off the details in the supporting text.
 Without the figure, the task of describing the flow in words, and then adding detail, is substantially more difficult.

 Figure 2.
 A decoration is a content-free graphic.

-(Incidentally, such a decoration could do more harm than good in today's politically fraught environment.
-For example, does the photo imply that women and persons of color don't qualify as developers?
+Incidentally, such a decoration could do more harm than good in today's political environment.
+For example, does a photo you include imply that women and persons of color don't qualify as developers?
 Is that a message that we want to convey?
 Avoid including decorations or graphics just for the sake of a graphic.

 Figure 3.
 A poorly designed graphic.